telerik/kendo-ui-core/docs/controls/diagrams-and-maps/diagram/troubleshoot/common-issues.md

 ---
 title: Common Issues
-page_title: Common Issues | Kendo UI Diagram Widget
+page_title: Common Issues | Kendo UI Diagram
 description: "Learn how to deal with issues you may encounter while using the Kendo UI Diagram widget."
 slug: troubleshooting_diagram_widget
 position: 1